1carew1/simple-route/README.md

 . . . . .
 Screenshots of app's views (see example below) with appropriate captions (user regeneration and login views, if implemented, can be omitted) . . . . . . .

 ## Routing.
-. . . .
-List each route supported and state the associated view . . . . .

 + /login - login page
 + /about - about page
 + /home - home page of app - the Map
-+ /home/directions/:fromLocation/:toLocation - Paramaterised URL, (:fromLocation) is the starting address and (:toLocation) is the end address
++ /home/directions/:fromLocation/:toLocation - Paramaterised URL, (:fromLocation) is the starting address and (:toLocation) is the end address - returns a Map with directions based on the user's preferences
 + /profile - logged in user's profile
 + /logout - logout of app and directed back to login back